FOUNDINPD/foundin_qtl/README.md

 ### <i>cis</i>-QTL analysis of prepared modality
 1. Format the genotypes, current version of code was based on tensorQTL that required Plink bfile format, the newer version of tensorQTL may work with vcf but these analysis notebooks still expect bfiles.
 This only has to be performed once for all modalities and does not require removing unmatched modality samples, that is checked and performed in the <i>cis</i>-QTL notebook.
 The format genotypes notebook is genotypes/frmt_tensorqtl_genos.ipynb.
 2. Run the <i>cis</i>-QTL analysis for a modality and day.
 This notebook finalized prep of inputs to ensure matched samples between genotype, modality, and specified covariates.
-The notebook runs tensorQTL <i>cis</i> map_nominal, map_cis with empirical, and map_independent; analyses/cis_tensorqtl.ipynb.
+The notebook runs tensorQTL <i>cis</i> map_nominal and map_cis with empirical; analyses/cis_tensorqtl.ipynb.
 This notebook can be run for all iterations of day and modalities with Papermill; analyses/pm_run_cis_tensorqtl.ipynb
 3. Run the <i>cis</i>-interaction-QTL for the bulk modalities using the DA neuron fraction, NEEDS to be done

 ### Post processing of <i>cis</i>-QTL results